yoavst/quickapps/PrivacyPolicy.md

 ## What rights users have, in terms of withdrawal of consent and deletion of data
 No data is being collected by us.

+## Permission usage
+The app uses many permissions in order to provide its functionality.
+Including:
+* DEVICE_ADMIN: optional; provides double-tap to sleep functionality.
+* CAMERA: For Quick torch (flashlight) functionality.
+* RECORD_AUDIO: For Quick recorder functionality.
+* READ_CONTACTS: For quick dialer functionality.
+* READ_PHONE_STATE: Used by google ads.

+Those permissions can be disabled if you don't use the specific component (e.g. disable RECORD_AUDIO if not using Quick Recorder)